 - Overall, does the PRM adequately serve as a tool for airport project funding decisions? - Are the weighted categories Purpose of Project, Project Component, Type of Federal Funding, Systems Impact, Project Timing, Airport Usage, Status of Airport Protection (as presented in the current PRM) still applicable, to rate/rank each project? - Are the weights, 5 to 1, still applicable and reflect the comparative value of each Category?
-Are any Categories over-weighted or under-weighted? - For each of the Categories: Are the sub-categories still applicable?
+Are any Categories over-weighted or under-weighted? - For each of the Categories: Are the subcategories still applicable?
 Are they fully and correctly defined?
-Are they correctly weighted?

-- Is the PRM project evaluation process (as presented in the current PRM) defined and applicable?
+Are they correctly weighted? - Is the PRM project evaluation process (as presented in the current PRM) defined and applicable?
 Is this prioritization/decision process clear, fair and consistent? - Is it understood that the prioritization/decision process be directed to the 'collective needs of the state's aviation system', and that funds are limited and all projects cannot be funded? - Are the priorities, identified by each airport location, adequately considered? - Other issues identified by users of the PRM

-In fiscal year 2020, the Wyoming Aeronautics Commission recognized that the PRM was again in need of revision/update.
-A request for volunteers to serve on the reevaluation Task Force was made in February 2020.
-The 2021 PRM Task Force members were:
+In fiscal year 2023, the Aeronautics Division management and Wyoming Aeronautics Commission recognized that the PRM was again in need of a formal update.
+A request for volunteers to serve on the reevaluation Task Force was made by the Aeronautics Division.
+The 2024 PRM Task Force members were: